The Back-Pocket Low-Carb Dinners We Make on Busy Weeknights

 3. Stir Fry with “Rice”

 A stir fry is one of the quickest and easiest ways to get your fill of protein and veggies.
 Choose your meat or plant-based protein, add some veggies, and cook it up with garlic, ginger, and tamari.
-You don’t need the rice, but if you want a low-carb option, we’re loving this new product RightRice.
+You don’t need the rice, but if you want a low-carb option, we’re loving RightRice.
 We’re fans of cauliflower rice, but we always feel it doesn’t have the same texture as actual rice, nor does it have a lot of protein.
-Right Rice has the texture of real rice, a lot of plant-based protein and fiber, and less carbs than actual rice since it’s made from lentils, chickpeas, peas, and a small amount of white rice.
+Right Rice has the texture of real rice, a lot of plant-based protein and fiber, and fewer carbs than actual rice since it’s made from lentils, chickpeas, peas, and a small amount of white rice.